Prakarsh-Mathur02/Lab-8_G5/README.md

 ### Testing authentication module in Javascript using Jest

-There will be 4 type of testcases :
+## There will be 4 type of testcases :

+- For the below testcases, we tested each by sending the post request to the authentication function with appropriate email-id and passwords and expecting the status code of corresponding response.

-1. Empty input field
+## 1. Empty input field

 ```
 // test empty field error